wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.66.6 =
+* Fixed bug that caused some people who updated the plugin lost lightbox functionality.
+Added new template.
 = Version 2.66.5 =
 * Several bugs fixed, including a major one that kept some new feed items to be posted using the Feed to Post.
 Additional shortcode parameters added.
 Cleaned up code for those who had debug on.
 = Version 2.66.4 =